Cray-HPE/docs-csm/troubleshooting/kubernetes/Troubleshoot_Kubernetes_Pods_Not_Starting.md

 ## Recovery Steps

-Execute the following steps the node in determined in the previous step.
+Execute the following steps on the node that was determined in the previous step.

 1. Restart the kubelet service.